Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which output from Sprint Planning provides the Development Team with a target and overarching direction for the Sprint?
+### Which output from Sprint Planning provides the Developers with a target and overarching direction for the Sprint?

 - [ ] The Sprint Backlog.
 - [x] The Sprint Goal